Westfall, Plessinger, & Stewart Talk Thunder Valley - Racer X

 The third round of the AMA Pro Motocross Championship at Thunder Valley is complete and it's fair to say the track tested the riders just as much as the competition did.
 After the race Steve Matthes was able to catch up with Triumph Racing team manager, “Scuba” Steve Westfall, to talk about his riders, Joey Savatgy and Jalek Swoll.
-He also spoke with Aaron Plessinger who was disappointed to see the lack of ruts that normally form on the tough Colorado track, and Malcolm Stewart who was not.
+He also spoke with Aaron Plessinger who was disappointed to see the lack of ruts that normally form on the tough Colorado track, and Malcolm Stewart who actually liked it!
 Here is what they had to say.

 “Scuba” Steve Westfall